Site icon Our Breathing Planet

 Golden Northern Bumblebee Physical Description

-The wonder of the Golden Northern Bumblebee does not extend to size.
-In fact, it constitutes a small variety of bumblebee.
+Surprisngly, perhaps, the wonder of the Golden Northern Bumblebee does not extend to size.
+In fact, it actually constitutes a small variety of bumblebee.
 Sexual dimorphism plays a factor as well.
 Female workers reach 0.75 in (1.9 cm) in length, while male drones only average 0.5 in (1.3 cm).

-This small but truly beautiful example of its kind also displays the sex-based characteristic in another way.
-The wingspan also appears to be gender-related in this particular arthropod.
-That particular manifestation of the principle sets it apart from others.
+This small but truly beautiful example of its kind also displays this gender-based differentiation in another way.
+Intriguingly, the wingspan appears to be sex-related in this particular arthropod.
+That particular manifestation of the evolutionary principle easily sets it apart from numerous others.

-Firstly, a female’s wings most commonly measure approximately 1.6 in (40 mm) in overall span.
-Secondly, however, that of the males only averages a measurement of 0.86 in (22 cm).
+The wings of a female of the species measure an average of approximately 1.6 in (40 mm) in overall span.
+However, that of the males only averages a measurement of roughly 0.86 in (22 cm).
 This represents a quite significant difference for a species of its size.
+Exceptions occur, but rarely.

-It’s also well known for its dazzling appearance, which never fails to please the eye.
-Its coloring appears as a combination of black and golden yellow.
+This wonder of Nature’s also quite well known for its dazzling appearance, which never fails to please the eye.
+Its coloring usually appears as a combination of black and golden yellow.
 In yet another gender-based difference, though, the male typically displays more yellow than the female.

-In other respects, individuals of both genders appear remarkably similar.
-The body of both grows covered with numerous short, but thick, hairs.
+In other respects, though, individuals of both genders appear remarkably similar.
+The body of both evolved as covered with numerous comparatively short, but thick, hairs.
 The amazing Golden Northern Bumblebee also distinguishes itself from the smaller honeybee in an important way.

-You see, unlike the tinier honeybee, this remarkable species does not die after inflicting a sting.
-In point of fact, the impressive invertebrate remains capable of repeatedly attacking an opponent with its stinger.
-This rarely forms a danger to humans, however.
+Impressively, unlike the even smaller honeybee, this remarkable species does not die after inflicting a sting.
+In point of fact, the impressive invertebrate has the ability to repeatedly attack an opponent with its stinger.
+This action rarely forms a danger to humans, however, unless one’s allergic.

 Golden Northern Bumblebee Distribution, Habitat, and Ecology

-The serenely beautiful Golden Northern Bumblebee developed as endemic to only a specific section of the globe, like many bees.
-More specifically, however, that region consists of somewhat limited and restricted portions of the continent of North America.
+The serenely beautiful Golden Northern Bumblebee developed as endemic to only a specific section of the globe, like many of its many relatives.
+More specifically, however, that native region consists solely of somewhat limited and restricted portions of the continent of North America.

-To be even more precise, its populations primarily concentrate in scattered portions of that continent.
-The fascinating arthropod most commonly appears in the northeast portion of the United States, where it distinguishes itself from competing species.
+Within that greater overall zone of habitation, its populations primarily concentrate in scattered portions of that continent.
+The fascinating arthropod most commonly appears in the northeastern portion of the United States, where it generally distinguishes itself from competing species.

-In contrast, the young of the species are fed pollen collected by the workers.
+In contrast, the young of the species are fed pollen collected by the workers of the colony.
 Nest populations also generally remain quite small.
 Amazingly, that number rarely exceeds sixty adults and pupae.
-Lifespans range from 34 days for workers to 12 months for the queen.
+Lifespans range from 34 days for workers to roughly 12 months for the queen.

 Species Sharing Its Range

-Check out our other articles on Fabulous Herbaceous Plants Named After Animals, Pesquet’s Parrot, Havasu Falls, Long-Finned Pilot Whale, Tasmanian Giant Freshwater Crayfish
+Check out our other articles on Fabulous Herbaceous Plants Named After Animals, Pesquet’s Parrot, Havasu Falls, Long-Finned Pilot Whale, East African Lowland Honey Bee, Black Caiman

 Exit mobile version